greg1997-dev/MyPortfolio/index.md

 ***

 # 🏈 [NFL Combine measurements importance](https://greg1997-dev.github.io/MyPortfolio/nflcombine.html)
+**Objective:** Identify players that by their measurments at the combine would be recommended to draft but weren't drafted.
+With this I tried to look for hidden talent.
 - This project was to try to identify the most important variables for scouts to Draft a Prospect.
 - Developed hypothesis on comparing positions and their distributions.